firesidefiction/firesidefiction.github.io/_posts/2017-08-04-its-up-to-us.md

 published: true
 ---

 I live in Brooklyn.
 Specifically, I’m privileged to live really close to the Brooklyn Museum.
-This weekend, I ducked in on my way back home from a meeting, and happened to wander over to a small exhibit on [the Equal Justice Inititative's research into the history of racial terror lynchings](https://eji.org/news/lynching-in-america-exhibit-opens-at-brooklyn-museum).
+This weekend, I ducked in on my way back home from a meeting to check out a small exhibit on [the Equal Justice Inititative's research into the history of racial terror lynchings](https://eji.org/news/lynching-in-america-exhibit-opens-at-brooklyn-museum).
 On the opening wall there’s a quote by James Baldwin that just stopped me in my tracks:

 ![Not everything that is faced can be changed, but nothing can be changed until it is faced.](/images/graphics/bma-quote-1.jpg)